mist258/CRM_system/README.md

 III RecoveryPasswordRequest: send a request to reset password

 IV RecoveryPassword: resets the password using the token

-## Orders
+## ORDERS

 I OrderList: show all orders

-II AssignedOrderToManager: manager can take the order to work

-III GetMyOrders: manager can review their own orders
+II GetMyOrders: manager can review their own orders

-IV CommentOrderCreate: manager can leave a comment under order

-V CreateListGroup: create grooup or list all groups

-VI RetrieveGroup: get order by id

-VII UpdateOrder: manager can update order by id
+III UpdateOrder: manager can update order by id

-VIII GeneralOrdersStatistics: admin can view general statistics on orders
+IV GeneralOrdersStatistics: admin can view general statistics on orders

-IX OrderStatisticsByManager: admin can view general statistics on orders by each manager
+V OrderStatisticsByManager: admin can view general statistics on orders by each manager

 ## USERS